Chelmsford: Railway

 Around 14,000 commuters each day travel to Liverpool Street by train, making Chelmsford one of the busiest non-terminus stations outside London.

-Another station, Beaulieu Park, opened in October 2025.
+A new second railway station for Chelmsford opened on 26 October 2025.

+Beaulieu Park station primarily serves the Beaulieu housing developments to the north-east of the city.

 Buses

 The current bus terminal in Duke Street is the focal point of services in the city.
 It replaced the ageing 1930s bus station in March 2007 with shops, apartments and a covered roof for passengers.

 Routes are operated by the following companies: